HoldenMills/node-express-session-lesson/README.md

 - ... mount session middleware in the correct order on an express application
 - ... store, retrieve, and transform session data on each request

-##What do we need session storage for?
+##What do we need sessions for?
-We need session storage as a server-side store of client data.
+We need sessions as a server-side store of client data.

 Specifically, we use it to store data that doesn't need long-term persistence, but will likely be used again, potentially for the last time, when the same